thealoneprogrammer/Musical-World/README.md

 User has to first register to the portal before uploading songs.
 The account verification mechanism have been included in the project to verify user authentication.

+*create database named "musical_world" at back-end and import the code tables.sql file inside databse folder to get access to database*

 This is basically my DBMS mini project.
 The site basically includes triggers and procedures.
 So before running the application create a trigger and a procedure at back-end(xampp or wamp any application).